Jeffrey-P-McAteer/full-crisis-3/README.md

 # Full Crisis 3

-A cross-platform 2D videogame built with .NET 9 and MonoGame, supporting Linux x86_64 and Windows x86_64 platforms.
+A cross-platform desktop application built with .NET 9 and Avalonia UI, supporting Linux x86_64 and Windows x86_64 platforms.

 ## Features

-- **Cross-Platform Desktop**: Runs natively on Linux and Windows
+- **Cross-Platform Desktop**: Runs natively on Linux and Windows using Avalonia UI
-- **Self-Contained**: Desktop executables require no external files or installation
+- **Self-Contained**: Desktop executables include all necessary dependencies
-- **Multi-Input Support**: Mouse, keyboard (Arrow keys/WASD), and game controller navigation
+- **Modern UI**: Built with XAML and MVVM architecture using Avalonia
-- **Main Menu**: New Game, Load Game, Settings, and Quit options
+- **Main Menu**: New Game, Load Game, Settings, and Quit options with smooth navigation
-- **Responsive UI**: Scales and adapts to different screen sizes
+- **Responsive UI**: Scales and adapts to different screen sizes and DPI settings
-- **Built-in Font**: Custom bitmap font system eliminates external dependencies
+- **Dark Theme**: Modern dark theme with custom fonts and styling
+- **Quit Confirmation**: Modal dialog with escape key navigation support

 ## Building